 Despite the various pieces of legislation that exist to protect seniors, the best way to support older adults is to try and prevent elder abuse from happening in the first place.

 It’s important to note that victims do not invite or ask for abuse, and caregivers can perpetrate abuse regardless of any steps you take to prevent them.
 There are a few things you can do, however, to help reduce the chances that you, a family member, or a patient might experience elder abuse:

 - Don’t isolate seniors from friends or family.
 Encourage them to stay socially active, continue doing activities or hobbies they enjoy, and maintain a supportive community.

 - Find a trusted caregiver or caregiving facility.
-Never give the responsibility of senior care to someone you don’t trust, or to a known abuser.
+Never give the responsibility of senior care to someone you haven’t fully vetted.

-- Talk to your or your loved one’s caregivers and doctors about elder abuse.
+- Talk to caregivers and doctors about elder abuse.
 Nursing home administrators and healthcare professionals are the first lines of defense against elder abuse and should be aware of your concerns, as well as how to identify any signs of abuse.

 The most important and unmistakable sign of elder abuse, regardless of the form it takes, is if seniors claim they are being abused.
 Seniors may not directly state that they are being abused, but they might discuss how they are being exploited or mistreated in some way.
 These claims need to be taken seriously, and you must believe older adults if they disclose any abuse to you.

 Aside from direct reports, the signs of elder abuse can vary depending on the form of abuse being perpetrated.